qrtl/fal-custom/sale_order_mail_template_with_subject/readme/DESCRIPTION.rst

 This module does the following:

-* Adds a new field 「Subject」in Sale Order form view.
-* Adds an email template for sending Quotation, Order Confirmation and also adding Sale Order's subject field into the email subject.
+* Adds email's subject with the value of sale order's subject field and description.